jmcmeen/cifar-neat/README.md

 This will:

 1. Download CIFAR-10 (first run only, saved to `./data/`)
-2. Run NEAT evolution using the parameters in `config.toml`
+2. Run NEAT evolution using the parameters in `config.ini`
 3. Save the best genome to `winner-genome.pkl`
-4. Write checkpoints every 10 generations as `neat-checkpoint-*`
+4. Write checkpoints every 100 generations as `neat-checkpoint-*`

 ### Test